Search for a Course

 MET CS 342 Data Structures with Java

-Undergraduate Prerequisites: (METCS232) consent from instructor. - This course covers data structures using the Java Programming Language.
-Topics include data abstraction, encapsulation, information hiding, and the use of recursion, creation and manipulation of various data structures: lists, queues, tables, trees, heaps, and graphs, and searching and sorting algorithms.
-Laboratory course.
-Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Creativity/Innovation, Critical Thinking.
-Prerequisite: MET CS232 or instructor's consent. [ 4 cr. ]
+Prerequisites: MET CS 232 or consent of instructor.
+Learn data structures using the Java programming language.
+Topics include data abstraction, encapsulation, information hiding, and the use of recursion, creation, and manipulation of various data structures: lists, queues, tables, trees, heaps, graphs, and searching and sorting algorithms.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Creativity/Innovation, Critical Thinking. [ 4 cr. ]

 MET CS 382 Information Systems for Management